UKCloud/documentation/articles/openstack/ostack-ref-ukcloud-outperforms.md

 ---
-title: How the UKCloud OpenStack platform outperforms hyperscalers | UKCloud Ltd
+title: How the UKCloud OpenStack platform outperforms hyperscalers
 description: Analyses the performance of UKCloud for OpenStack and compares it against hyperscalers
 services: openstack
 author: Sue Highmoor